oroinc/documentation/backend/architecture/framework/architecture-principles.rst

 As a workaround, we changed the bundle registration system in Oro applications so that the bundles acquired the option of auto-registration in the application without needing to modify any of the application files.

 For the bundle to be registered and enabled in Oro applications, it is sufficient to mention the bundle in its  *Resources/config/oro/bundles.yml* file.
-You can activate any bundle in the application simply by putting its primary class name in the *Resources/config/oro/bundles.yml* of your bundle (keep in mind, though, that you must physically install the bundle with the help of Composer).
+You can activate any bundle in the application by putting its primary class name in the *Resources/config/oro/bundles.yml* of your bundle (keep in mind, though, that you must physically install the bundle with the help of Composer).

 .. code-block:: yaml
     :caption: src/Acme/Bundle/DemoBundle/Resources/config/oro/bundles.yml